A compilation of outstanding essays from University Writing Seminars.

 "Suffering Redefined: The Animal Liberation Front’s Subversion of Utilitarianism"

-Leeza puts biomedical research and the utilitarian philosophy of Jeremy Bentham into a philosophical confrontation with the Animal Liberation Front, an anonymous coalition of activists who been classified by the FBI as terrorists.
+Leeza puts biomedical research and the utilitarian philosophy of Jeremy Bentham into a philosophical confrontation with the Animal Liberation Front, an anonymous coalition of activists who have been classified by the FBI as terrorists.
 The ALF’s willingness to take direct action on behalf of its ideological goal — ending animal suffering — meets every criterion of a subversive resistance movement.
 From a Fall 2019 UWS: Undermining Power: Subversion and Resistance

 "Transgender People in Advertisements, Transnormativity, and Corporate Wokeness"